Constitutional Mismatch Repair Deficiency – Definition

 Recommendations for Early Detection in Your Patients

-The aim of caring for patients with CMMRD is to detect cancer or its precursors as early as possible so that early therapeutic intervention can take place.
-Clinical examinations and various instrumental and laboratory tests play an important role.
+The goal of care for patients with CMMRD is to detect cancer or its precursors as early as possible to allow for early therapeutic intervention.

 Brain Tumors

-• Cranial MRI every 6 months from diagnosis of CMMRD (not to be replaced by whole-body MRI) and in case of clinical suspicion
+• Cranial MRI every 6 months after diagnosis of CMMRD (not to be replaced by whole-body MRI) and on clinical suspicion

-• Sonography through the open fontanel is not an adequate substitute for MRI
+• Whole-body MRI is not an adequate substitute for cranial MRI

 Various Tumors

-• Whole-body MRI from the age of 6 (or as soon as it can be performed without anesthesia) once a year (cannot replace cranial MRI)
+• Whole-body MRI once a year from the age of 6 (cannot replace head MRI)

 Leukemias